Reputation Score: What Is It And Why Does It Matter?

 Request a Reputation Analysis

-When your personal score (value) is high, those people are much likelier to find online assets that portray a positive image.
+When your personal score is high, those people are more likely to find online assets that portray a positive image.
 In this case, your personal brand is more likely to earn people's trust and pave the way to personal success.

 People from all walks of life search your personal brand online every day.
 These include:

-- Employers - 4 out of 10 employers monitor you on social at some point in your tenure.
+- Employers - 4 out of 10 employers monitor you on social media at some point in your tenure.

-- Job Prospects - Nearly 60% of jobseekers research your business on the web before accepting that first interview.
+- Job Prospects - Nearly 60% of job seekers research your business online before that first interview.

-One of the more notable sites to do so is MyLife, which aggregates various elements of your presence and tabulates your MyLife Reputation Score on a 1-to-5 scale (1 being poor, 5 being great).
+One of the more notable sites to do this is MyLife.
+MyLife collects various elements of your presence and calculates your MyLife Reputation Score on a 1-to-5 scale (1 means poor, 5 is great).

-A complete personal online reputation management analysis digs deep to identify all mentions of your name and where each ranks in search.
-It then evaluates those listings carefully to determine the impact—positive, negative or neutral—each result is having on your online footprint, as well as where and how often searchers are interacting with each URL.
+A complete personal online reputation management analysis digs deep to identify all mentions of your name in search results.
+It then evaluates those listings carefully to learn how much each result impacts your online footprint.
+This includes where and how often searchers interact with each of these pages.

-With each digital item thoroughly vetted and analyzed, your customized internet reputation analysis produces a net score that indicates the overall quality of your online image.
+With each item identified and analyzed, your customized internet reputation analysis produces a net reputation score.
+This score indicates the overall quality of your online image.